ZenSlashBS/Text-To-TXT-Bot/Readme.md

 ---

 ## 📜 License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is not licensed.

 ---